jwcarr/eyekit/README.md

 <img src='./docs/logo.png' width='300'>

-Eyekit is a Python package for handling, analyzing, and visualizing eyetracking data, with a particular emphasis on the reading of sentences and multiline passages presented in a fixed-width font.
+Eyekit is a Python package for handling, analyzing, and visualizing eyetracking data from reading experiments.
 Eyekit is currently in the pre-alpha stage and is licensed under the terms of the MIT License.
 [Full documentation is available here](https://jwcarr.github.io/eyekit/).

 Philosophy
 ----------

 Eyekit is a lightweight tool for doing open, transparent, reproducible science on reading behavior.
-Eyekit is entirely independent of any particular eyetracker hardware, presentation software, or data formats, and has a very minimal set of Python dependencies.
-It has an object-oriented style that defines two core objects – the TextBlock and the FixationSequence – that you can bring into contact with a bit of coding.
+Eyekit is entirely independent of any particular eyetracker hardware, presentation software, or data formats, and has a minimal set of Python dependencies.
+It has an object-oriented style that defines two core objects – the TextBlock and the FixationSequence – that you bring into contact with a bit of coding.

 Is Eyekit the Right Tool for Me?